Home Resources Bowstring Bowstring Eye: Types, Placement & Performance

 Brace Height

 Brace height — the distance from the deepest part of the grip to the string — is directly influenced by where the recurve bowstring eye sits.
 A higher brace height generally improves forgiveness; a lower one can add arrow speed.
 Fine-tuning is done by adding or removing twists in the string after it is seated in the eye.
+See the brace height glossary entry for step-by-step setup guidance.

 Shape, Size, and Friction